|Hello! Can you see me? Life can feel like a giant glitterball sometimes.|

 I'm lucky blogging gave me the opportunity to be a freelance writer, and I find it's a great way to learn my craft.
-I blog for Gabriel Ash and I look after Connect Group plc's Community blog.
-I also look after social media for the Garden Media Guild.
+I blog for Gabriel Ash and Reader's Digest, plus I look after Connect Group plc's Community blog.
+I also look after social media for the Garden Media Guild and the online PR for West Green House Garden.
 I've been in print with The Guardian, The Independent and various local and specialist magazines.

 Check out the sidebar on the left for more examples and links to my writing.

 |It's always nice to have a bit of special blog bling:|

 here's a little something from the Garden Media Guild, which also happened in 2012 & 2013 :)

 Here's a little bit more about me and my loved ones...